Labradoodles are quickly becoming one of the most sought after breeds in the pet industry. They are friendly, playful and make perfect family dogs.

 Here are Some General Tips for Basic Grooming Labradoodle at Home

 Your dog should have clear visibility and not have hair growing up into the eyes and blocking vision.
 Using blunt baby nail scissors or round tipped dog scissors, trim any hair hanging over the eyes and the nose so that it can see clearly.
-In case your pet gets eye gunk, you should use eye wipes to clean them every few days.
+In case your pet gets eye gunk, you should use pet eye wipes (affiliate link) to clean them every few days.

 Hair on the ears should not be longer than 1 inch.
 If it’s longer, it should be shaved and shaped above the head.
 Keeping the hair away from the ear will prevent infections and allow free flow of air.
 To clean the inside of the ear, you will need a ball to remove and wipe dirt.

 Trim paws into a nice rounded style so that hair doesn’t hang on the paw.
 To do this, you need an electric clipper and a blade.
 Trimming your dog’s paws will help in reducing debris that attaches to feet when outdoors and being drudged into your home.

 Nails should also be cut every six weeks.